Juniper/terraform-provider-mist/docs/resources/org_setting.md

 page_title: "mist_org_setting Resource - terraform-provider-mist"
 subcategory: "Org"
 description: |-
-  This resource manages the Org Settings.The Org Settings can be used to customize the Org configuration
+  This resource manages the Org Settings.
+  The Org Settings can be used to customize the Org configuration
 ---

 # mist_org_setting (Resource)

-This resource manages the Org Settings.The Org Settings can be used to customize the Org configuration
+This resource manages the Org Settings.
+The Org Settings can be used to customize the Org configuration

 ## Example Usage